-The wires carry the signal to your audio interface, which then get carried across your computers motherboard to be processed.
+The wires carry the signal to your audio interface, which then gets carried across your computer’s motherboard to be processed.

 Learn more about how your computer processes this information in my article on Bit depth vs. sample rate!

-Well that’s about it for today my friend!
-I hope I’ve answered your question What is a cardioid capsule, and also given you some valuable information in this article.
+Well, that’s about it for today my friend!
+I hope I’ve answered your question about What is a cardioid capsule and also given you some valuable information in this article.

 Questions?
 Comments?
 Request for Recommendations?
 Did I miss the mark on something?
 Let me know in the comments below or contact me!!
 I would love to hear from you…